I was recently contacted by Bells Of Steel to test out a piece of their equipment.

 - Yoke Internal Width – 18″/457mm

-- Removable Handles – Standard, Long, & Chain
+- Handles – Standard, Long, & Chain Handles

 From the specs listed, it definitely has a lot going for it.

-A high weight capacity, dual tone finishes on the shaft and rotating sleeves that look really nice, and the close yoke to fit more lifters’ shoulder positions.
+A high load capacity, dual tone finishes on the shaft and rotating sleeves that look really nice, and the close yoke to fit more lifters’ shoulder positions.

 Bells of Steel also offer swappable handle options that come with this safety squat bar which is nice but they have some issues that I’ll go over later.